HannesMC/linux-workarounds/README.md

 A collection of workarounds, fixes and howtos for Linux – focused on hardware compatibility, browser configuration and system stability.

-All documented solutions are tested on real hardware before being published.

 ---

 ## Structure